Becksteinlab/lammps/doc/src/fix_wall.rst

 diameter for all types of walls and unit settings.

 For 3d systems, the *fflag1* setting is ignored, but the *fflag2* setting determines the transparency of the wall.
-It must bet set to a value between 0.0 (invisible) and 1.0 (fully opaque).
+It must be set to a value between 0.0 (invisible) and 1.0 (fully opaque).

 -----------------